psychemedia/storytelling-notes/curse_of_macha.md

  is almost literally reduced to the status of an animal when she is forced to adopt the role of a horse in a race.
  Status is an important theme in the tale

+ ---

+## Cattle Raid of Cooley

+The curse strikes during the Cattle raid of Cooley

+---